subquery/documentation/docs/run_publish/ipfs.md

    }
    ```

-   We need to update the reference to the bundle in your `project.yaml`.
+   We need to update the reference to the bundle in your `project.ts`.
 To do this you can update any processor file paths to `file: ./node_modules/@subql/<processor-name>/dist/bundle.js` and replace `<processor-name>` with the processor you are using.
 If you are using `@subql/datasource-processors` this package is now deprecated, you can find the relevant replacement from the new [datasource-processors repository](https://github.com/subquery/datasource-processors/tree/main/packages).

    - If your project uses js/ts based custom [Substrate Chain Types](../build/manifest/polkadot.md#custom-chains) you will need to repeat the steps above but with the reference to your chain types.